Online Doctor of Engineering in Cybersecurity Analytics

 - Review the Admissions Requirements

 - Applicants with other majors are encouraged to apply.
-However, they may have to take EMSE 4197 as a prerequisite course if they have not completed two college-level calculus courses.
+Applicants without sufficient mathematics background (2 college-level calculus courses) may be required to take EMSE 4197* as a prerequisite course.

 - A minimum graduate-level GPA of 3.2